 As usual there was a large group of St John's congregation at Greenbelt this year.
 The theme, Saving Paradise, was inspired by a book of that title (subtitled: How Christianity Traded Love of this World for Crucifixion and Empire) whose authors were among the speakers (I know Alison made it to a couple of their sessions, I'm planning to download the talks when I get a chance).
 Both a lovely mini garden at the centre and Soul Space were themed on the four elements (my youngest would happily have spent a lot longer at both) and this theme also flowed through the Sunday Morning Communion - the sunniest part of the festival this year.
 Indeed we did experience the elements very much with strong wind, lightning,and torrential rain sending rivers along the paths and turning part of the site into a lake of mud (which the children loved even if some of us struggled with it!)
 There was a venue especially devoted to environmental issues, named Eden - Paul Kerensa opened in there with a genuinely funny take on climate change.
 Around the side of it were some inspiring small sets including an inspiring piece on SPEAK's Bardic Bike Tour that Fish had set up (maybe others did too, I just happened to see Fish in there).

-The views expressed herein are my own and may not reflect those of all of the congregation.
+The views expressed in this blog are my own, and not necessarily shared by all of the congregation.